 Alternate Spring Break (ASB) is a student run University of Pennsylvania organization that sponsors community service trips to various locations across the country.
 Participants spend their spring breaks performing worthwhile community service work, ranging from building homes for low-income families to rehabilitating the environment along the Appalachian Trail.

-Alternate Spring Break (ASB) was founded in 1990 by a group of Penn students who wanted to give others an opportunity to spend their spring breaks doing meaningful and fun community service work.
+Alternate Spring Break (ASB) was founded in 1990 by a group of Penn students who wanted to give others an opportunity to spend their spring breaks meaningfull engaging in communities around the country and joining local organizations in their work.

 Originally ASB participants worked exclusively with Habitat for Humanity, a nationwide organization that confronts the issues of housing and homelessness by building affordable low-income housing.
-In 1997, ASB expanded its focus to include trips addressing the environment, education, and inner city poverty.
-This year we plan on continuing our involvement with Habitat and other community service organizations.
+In 1997, ASB expanded its focus to include trips addressing the environment, education, and food justice, incarceration, healthcare and more.

-Over the last two decades, ASB has developed into a hugely successful organization.
+Over the last three decades, ASB has developed into a successful organization committed to education and social progress.
 Each year, over one hundred Penn students participate on ASB trips to various parts of the country.
 Our ASB alumni pool numbers in the thousands!

 Join the ASB Listserv today and be the first to learn about upcoming news, events and deadlines!
 E-mail email@example.com to sign up today!